rosado-io/docs/deploy-on-your-cloud/configurations/authgear.yaml.md

   # required: The user must add secondary authenticators.
   # The user must perform MFA during authentication.
   #
-  # if_requested: MFA is entirely optional even the user has at least one secondary authenticator.
+  # disabled: The user cannot add any secondary authenticators.
   #
   # Default is "if_exists"
   secondary_authentication_mode: if_exists